 Question Management response Does the Council have procedures in place to assess the Council's ability to continue as a going concern?
-This is demonstrated through the Corporate Plan, together with the Medium Term Financial Plan.
+This is demonstrated through the Corporate Plan, together with the Medium Term Financial Plan which sets out the sustainability of the Council's financial position.
 Is management aware of the existence of other events or conditions that may cast doubt on the Council's ability to continue as a going concern?
 Management is not aware of any such issues.
 Are arrangements in place to report the going concern assessment to the Audit Sub-Committee?
 No specific reports required but this is considered by the Committee as part of the annual financial statements report.
 Are the financial assumptions in that report (e.g., future levels of income and expenditure) consistent with the Council's Business Plan and the financial information provided to the Council throughout the year?
 Yes, the overview and summary information reflect the current and projected financial position.